kavyahuja/cs1302-ce29/README.md

    ```

 1. You should also notice the provided `pom.xml` and `Makefile`.
 The makefile can be used to compile
    and run your code.
-However, you will have to make a few changes before it will compile.
+However, the code will not compile at this time.

 ## Exercise Steps

 1. While looking in the `src` directory, you likely saw a file called `ChartUtility.java`.
    This file contains a utility class with some helpful methods for creating JavaFX line charts.
-   Using the provided methods will allow you to focus on the plots instead of the details of
+   Using the provided methods will allow you to focus on plotting the complexity class functions
-   how to build a line chart.
+   instead of the details of how to build a line chart.

    Take a few minutes to familiarize yourselves with the documentation for these methods
    using the documentation found here:
    [Chart Utility](http://cobweb.cs.uga.edu/~barnes/cs1302-ce29-doc/)